-The following images can be downloaded as zipped high-resolution files for use in news stories, articles or campaign materials related to The Heart Truth® Campaign.
+The following images can be downloaded as zipped high-resolution files for use in news stories, articles or program materials related to The Heart Truth® education program.
 The files are compressed (zipped).
 You need a program to unzip the files.
 If you do not have a program, you may download StuffIt Expander.

 For additional images or information, contact firstname.lastname@example.org.

 Source Information: Photo courtesy of The Heart Truth, www.hearttruth.gov, National Heart, Lung, and Blood Institute, National Institutes of Health, U.S. Department of Health and Human Services